 This course will examine the role and function of corrections supervisors in the field.
 The practical considerations of managing offenders in the community will be examined.
-Case studies on probation and parole
+Case studies on probation and parole will be explored.

 Prerequisites: Criminal Behavior: Profiling Violent Offenders; Introduction to Corrections